php-fig/fig-standards/bylaws/003-membership.md

 The membership application will be voted upon by the existing Member Projects in accordance with the [Voting Protocol bylaw][voting].
 PHP-FIG must perform checks to ensure that each application is valid and authorised by the PHP project that the applicant claims to act on behalf of.
+Once voting has completed and, if the application has been deemed accepted, the PHP project will become a Member Project with immediate effect.

 There are no restrictions on the number of times a PHP project may apply to become a Member Project.